 - Floors: Floors may have had foil or polystyrene added – usually after 1990.

-Although there is no mandatory requirement to upgrade the insulation of existing owner-occupied houses, all new work must meet current standards.
-Generally, new work can be insulated to the required levels quite easily, but difficulties in interpretation of requirements can arise where renovated spaces comprise both existing and new construction, such as the extension of a particular room.
+Although there is no mandatory requirement to upgrade the insulation of existing owner-occupied houses, all new work must comply with the Building Code.
+Difficulties in interpretation of requirements can arise where renovated spaces comprise both existing and new construction, such as the extension of a particular room.

 Rental property owners should know that thermal insulation (where it is reasonably practical to install it) is a legal requirement in privately-owned rental homes.
 The healthy homes standards came into force for privately-owned rental properties and boarding houses on 1 July 2021.
 Owners of rental homes must ensure that their properties comply with the standards within 90 days of any tenancy that starts or is renewed after 1 July 2021.
 The rules apply to boarding houses immediately.
-The standards apply to all rental homes from 1 July 2024.
+All private rental homes must comply by 1 July 2025.
+(The Government extended the original date of 1 July 2024.)

 While most roof spaces over the main living and sleeping areas and under the floor of villas can be accessed to install or improve insulation, it is a different story for: